 Student pre-departure orientation is a critical step to ensure that students stay safe, healthy and happy while on travel study.
-Orientation will occur in several parts; students will participate in the mandatory Center for International Education (CIE) facilitated orientation, as well as pre-departure and on-site orientations facilitated by you, their Program Leader.
+Orientation will occur in several parts; students will participate in the mandatory the Travel and External Study Office facilitated orientation, as well as pre-departure and on-site orientations facilitated by you, their Faculty Leader.

-Your role in this process is to ensure that your students are organized and prepared before departure, have a positive experience once your program begins, and manage their expectations throughout the process.
+Your role in this process is to ensure that your students are organized and prepared before departure, have a positive experience once your course begins, and manage their expectations throughout the process.

-Plan on reviewing all necessary program information for your own course in your pre-departure and on-site orientations with students.
-Please invite CIE to attend one of your pre-departure meetings so that we can help answer students’ general questions.
+Plan on reviewing all necessary course information for your own course in your pre-departure and on-site orientations with students.
+Please invite the Travel and External Study Coordinator to attend one of your pre-departure meetings so that we can help answer students’ general questions.

-The Center for International Education orientation reviews important risk management, health awareness, leadership training, and cultural adjustment issues.
+The Travel Study orientation reviews important risk management, health awareness, leadership training, and cultural adjustment issues.
 Sessions focus on developing a team culture in an effort to promote global citizenship.
 Pre-departure orientation helps to prepare students logistically, as well as provide a space to meet others going on travel study.
-The Center offers two orientation sessions.
+The Travel and External Study Office offers two orientation sessions.
 Orientations are approximately four hours in length.

 Program-Specific and On-site Orientations

-Part of your job as Program Leader is to orientate students to the culture of the host location and mentor them on a range of social, academic and other practical issues.
+Part of your job as the Faculty Leader is to orientate students to the culture of the host location and mentor them on a range of social, academic and other practical issues.

 On-site orientation topics may cover a range of logistics, some may include: keys, deposits, passport issues, maps, and sharing details concerning facilities and housing.